apache/tomee/examples/reload-persistence-unit-properties/README.md

 To do it we can simply use JMX.

-OpenEJB automatically register one MBeans by entitymanager (persistence unit).
+OpenEJB automatically registers one MBean by entitymanager (persistence unit).

-It allows you mainly to change your persistence unit properties even if more is possible.
+It allows you to change your persistence unit properties even if more is possible.

 ## The test itself